fabric8io/fabric8-test/ee_tests/README.md

 DEBUG=true npm start
 ```

-By default, Google Chrome browser is used by EE tests via Selenium.
+By default, Google Chrome browser is used by E2E tests via Selenium.
 If you want
 to use different browser (Firefox for example), set up the following environment
 variable before you start script mentioned above: